haxsaw/actuator/README.md

 Actuator splits the modeling space into four parts:

-1. The *infra model*, established with a subclass of **InfraSpec**, defines all the cloud-provisionable components of a system and their inter-relationships.
+1. The *infra model*, established with a subclass of **InfraSpec**, defines all the cloud-provisionable infrastructure components of a system and their inter-relationships.
 Infra models can have fixed components that are always provisioned with each instance of the model class, as well as variable components that allow multiple copies of components to be easily created on an instance by instance basis.
 The infra model also has facilities to define groups of components that can be created as a whole, and an arbitrary number of copies of these groups can be created for each instance.
 References into the infra model can be held by other models, and these references can be subsequently evaluated against an instance of the infra model to extract data from that particular instance.
-For example, a namespace model may need the IP address from a particular server in an infra model, and so the namespace model may hold a reference into the infra model that yields the actual IP address of a provisioned server when an instance of that infra model is provisioned.
+For example, a namespace model may need the IP address from a particular server in an infra model, and so the namespace model may hold a reference into the infra model for the IP address attribute that yields the actual IP address of a provisioned server when an instance of that infra model is provisioned.
 2. The *namespace model*, established with a subclass of **NamespaceSpec**, defines a hierarchical namespace which defines all the names that are important to the run-time components of a system.
-Names in the namespace can be used for a variety of purposes, such as setting up environment variables, or establishing name-value pairs for processing template files such as scripts or proerties files.
+Names in the namespace can be used for a variety of purposes, such as setting up environment variables, or establishing name-value pairs for processing template files such as scripts or properties files.
 The names in the namespace are organized into system components which map onto the executable software in a system, and each system component's namespace is composed of any names specific to that component, plus the names that are defined higher up in the namespace hierarchy.
 Values for the names can be baked into the model, supplied at model class instantiation, by setting values on the model class instnace, or can be acquired by resolving references to other models such as the infra model.
 3. The *configuration model*, established with a subclass of **ConfigSpec**, defines all the tasks to perform on the system components' infrastructure that make them ready to run the system's executables.
 The configuration model defines tasks to be performed on the logical system components of the namespace model, which in turn inidicates what infrastructure is involved in the configuration tasks.
 The configuration model also captures task dependencies so that the configuration tasks are all performed in the proper order.
 4. The *execution model*, established with a subclass of **ExecutionSpec**, defines the actual processes to run for each system component named in the namespace model.
+Like with the configuration model, dependencies between the executables can be expressed so that a particular startup order can be enforced.

-Although each model can be built and used independently, it is the namespace model that ties all the other models together, linking the relevant aspects of each model to the other.
+Each model can be built and used independently, but it is the inter-relationships between the models that give actuator its representational power.

 Actuator then provides a number of support objects that can take instances of these models and processes their informantion, turning it into actions in the cloud.
 So for instance, a provisioner can take an infra model instance and manage the process of provisioning the infra it describes, and another can marry that instance with a namespace to fully populate a namespace model instance so that the configurator can carry out configuration tasks, and so on.

+As may have been guessed, the key model in actuator is the namespace model, as it serves as the focal point to tie all the other models together.

+##<a name="inframodels">Infra models</a>

+Although

 ### A simple example
 The best place to start is to develop a model that can be used provision the infrastructure for a system.
 An infrastructure model is defined by creating a class that describes the infra in a declarative fashion.
 This example will use components built the [Openstack](http://www.openstack.org/) binding to actuator.